Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 * **transformOptions** - A list of references to options required by the pipeline transformer.

-Custom Pipeline definitions need to be placed in a directory of the ACS repository.
+Pipeline definitions need to be placed in a directory of the ACS repository.
 The default location (below) may be changed by resetting the following Alfresco global property.
+The ATS Router has similar pipeline files.
 ```properties
 local.transform.pipeline.config.dir=shared/classes/alfresco/extension/transform/pipelines
 ```